CMaxK/cs_sentiment/README.md

 # LLM to understand customer sentiment, follow-up action and topic tag

 # Tech Stack used:
-* Python and various supporting
+* Python and various supporting libraries

 # [LLM Used](https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407)